funxiun/viewplan/README.md

 ##### Filter Options

-You can request that planets, comets, asteroids, "interesting" stars, and other deep space objects (DSOs) such as galaxies, nebulae and clusters be listed, using the `--planets`, `--comets`, `--asteroids`, `--stars`, `--messier` and `--ngc` options.
-If none of those four options are provided, planets and DSOs from the Messier and NGC catalogue will be listed.
+You can request that planets, comets, planetoids, "interesting" stars, and other deep space objects (DSOs) such as galaxies, nebulae and clusters be listed, using the `--planets`, `--comets`, `--planetoids`, `--stars`, `--messier` and `--ngc` options.
+If none of those six options are provided, planets and DSOs from the Messier catalogue will be listed.

 By default, stars below magnitude 2.5 and DSOs below magnitude 5 are filtered out.
 The limiting magnitudes can be set, for instance including dimmer stars with `--starlimit 3.5` or keeping only the brightest DSOs with `--dsolimit 4.5`.